Khinchey/Khinchey/README.md

 - 👋 Hi, I’m @Khinchey
 - 👀 I’m interested in watching movies and kdramas.
 I've also started to paint more recently.
 - 🌱 I’m currently learning HTML, CSS and Javascript.
-I'm newborn status in the computer world.
+I'm new to the computer world.
 - 💞️ I’m looking to collaborate on app layouts and interfaces that catch the interest of others.
 - 📫 How to reach me ...